jitendra-bodapati/Dcgenerator/README.md

 # Dcgenerator
-Test Code for Training svn and git
+ATest Code for Training svn and git

+This is to test the github